Is Mali safe to travel right now?Avoid

 Mali danger summary

-Mali is currently rated avoid by countrysignal.
+The current combined view for Mali is avoid.
+The UK Foreign, Commonwealth & Development Office advises against all travel to this country.
 A jihadist insurgency across the Sahel, alongside militia and army operations, has destabilised the north and centre since 2012.
 Kidnapping of foreigners is a real risk and large areas are outside state control.
 Most governments advise against all travel.
 This page reflects live data and updates as the situation changes.
 It is information, not official travel advice; always check your government's guidance before you travel.

 Risk at a glance